 You may or may not know that Windows has VPN settings built in.
 This means you can enter the details of your VPN service directly into the operating system and use Windows' own settings to turn the VPN connection on and off.

-However, there's an easier and better way which also gives you more features.
-Simply download the Windows app from your VPN provider as this requires no technical knowledge: just your email address and password.
+However, there's an easier and better way which also gives you more features and - in some cases - better security.
+Simply download the app for Windows 10 from your VPN provider as this approach requires no technical knowledge.

 While there are free VPN services, most people will be better off with a paid-for VPN service.
 This is because free services are usually very limited in their choice of servers, speed or have monthly usage caps.